-Bradley’s Employee Benefits and Executive Compensation team is providing COVID-19 related information on the firm’s Coronavirus Disease 2019 (COVID-19) webpage, which features FAQs, attorney-authored content, webinar recordings, and helpful online resources.
+Bradley is providing COVID-19 related information on the firm’s Coronavirus Disease 2019 (COVID-19) webpage.

 The attorneys in Bradley’s Employee Benefits and Executive Compensation Practice Group utilize their extensive knowledge of the increasingly complex legislative and regulatory framework surrounding employee benefits and executive compensation plans in order to provide strategic counsel that helps employers achieve their goals and limit liability.